An endorsement is an amendment to an insurance policy that changes terms of the policy.

 Insurance endorsements can be added to insurance policies to help meet the unique needs of businesses.
 Endorsements allow insurers to customize coverage for policyholders.
 The majority of insurance endorsements will add some type of additional coverage for the insured, though some endorsements will subtract coverage or make other modifications to the policy.
 Typically, endorsements give business owners more complete coverage, while at the same time, allowing them to save money in comparison to purchasing an additional policy.

-- A boutique clothing store’s commercial property insurance policy has no coverage for flooding.
-However, severe thunderstorms in recent years have caused flooding in the shopping district where the clothing store is located.
-The owner would like to insure his business properties against that risk.
-An insurance endorsement can change the original commercial property insurance policy to include coverage for flooding.
+- A car dealership’s commercial property insurance policy has no coverage for the exterior fencing surrounding its property.
+However, the dealership’s owners recently invested in updating the exterior fencing and would like to include this property in their commercial property policy.
+An insurance endorsement can change the original commercial property insurance policy to include coverage for the fence.

-An insurance endorsement that adds coverage will increase the premium, while endorsements that restrict or limit coverage will decrease the premium.
+An insurance endorsement that adds coverage will typically increase premiums, while endorsements that restrict or limit coverage will decrease premiums.
 Endorsements that add coverage generally don’t cost much because they are very specific provisions added to a policy, and there will be little underwriting necessary.
 Purchasing another policy that might cast a wide coverage net would cost the policyholder more, while potentially providing coverage that is unnecessary.

-However, it’s important for business owners to closely review the details of their insurance policies to make sure that the endorsements are not providing coverage for risks that will never occur (e.g. earthquake coverage in an area where there are never earthquakes) or providing duplicate coverage for risks that are already included in the standard policy.
+However, it’s important for business owners to closely review the details of their insurance policies to make sure that the endorsements are not providing coverage for risks that will never occur or providing duplicate coverage for risks that are already included in the standard policy.

 Adding Coverage – Business owners usually purchase insurance endorsements to gain additional coverage that’s not included in a standard insurance contract.